selimslab/selimslab.github.io/_posts/philosophy/thoughts/2020-5-29-big-history.md

 IBM PC 81

-Commodore 64 1982, 64 KB of RAM, $595, sold more than 22 million units
+82: Commodore 64, 64 KB of RAM, $595, sold more than 22 million units

-1983: Apple's Lisa is the first personal computer with a GUI
+83: Apple's Lisa is the first personal computer with a GUI

-Macintosh 84, $2,500
+84: Macintosh, $2,500

-1985, The first dot-com domain name is registered, symbolics.com
+1985, The first domain symbolics.com, AOL, C++

-Aol 85

-C++ 85

-Windows 1.0 87

 CRISPR 87